 Not considered to be a low growing grass, it has a long lifespan.

 Present throughout Canada and the lower 48 states in the United States, this plant is nearly always a wetland plant.
 It is mainly a wetland plant but may occur in non-wetlands in specific areas along the Atlantic Coast, Great Plains, and Midwest.
 Its root depth reaches a minimum of 16 inches.
 It is somewhat tolerant of shade and can handle cold temperatures reaching as low as -38 degrees Fahrenheit.

-Carex Vulponoidea- Fox Sedge
+Affordable Fast Growing Carex Vulponoidea- Fox Sedge For Sale

 It blooms in the spring and produces seeds starting in the summer and ending in the fall.
-Propagation does not occur with cuttings, sod, tubers, bulbs, containers or bare root.
+Propagation does not occur with cuttings, sod, tubers, bulbs, containers, or bare root.
 It reproduces using its seed or sprigs.
 It produces moderately vigorous seedlings and does not have a spread rate for its vegetation.
 Its active growth period takes place in the spring and experiences a slow regrowth rate after harvest.

 Low Priced Carex Vulponoidea- Fox Sedge For Every Landscape